FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have gained significant attention from academia and industry recently.
-However, a major limitation of LLMs is their tendency to generate hallucinated information \cite{farquhar_detecting_2024,10.1145/3703155_survey}, posing significant challenges for applications where factual correctness is crucial, such as healthcare \cite{healthcare11060887}.
-Although numerous methods have been proposed to reduce hallucinations \cite{zhang2023sirenssongaiocean}, it is not possible to eliminate them, and LLMs will constantly hallucinate \cite{math11102320, xu2024hallucinationinevitableinnatelimitation}.
-Therefore, there remains a critical need for reliable hallucination detection in LLM responses.
-Effective detection enables system interventions by either preventing the transmission of hallucinated content to users or facilitating its correction \cite{zhang2023sirenssongaiocean}.
+However, a major limitation of LLMs is their tendency to generate hallucinated information \citep{farquhar_detecting_2024,10.1145/3703155_survey}, posing significant challenges for applications where factual correctness is crucial, such as healthcare \citep{healthcare11060887}.
+Although numerous methods have been proposed to reduce hallucinations \citep{zhang2023sirenssongaiocean}, it is not possible to eliminate them, and LLMs will constantly hallucinate \citep{math11102320, xu2024hallucinationinevitableinnatelimitation}.
+Therefore, there remains a critical need for reliable hallucination detection in LLM responses, particularly for long-form text generation tasks where complexity and information density increase the risk of factual errors.
+Effective detection enables system interventions by either preventing the transmission of hallucinated content to users or facilitating its correction \citep{zhang2023sirenssongaiocean}.

-Previous approaches to hallucination detection have primarily focused on classifying hallucinations at either the passage or sentence level \cite{10.1145/3703155_survey}.
-While valuable, these approaches are limited in their granularity, as they do not provide detailed information about specific hallucinated facts.
-To address this limitation, we propose a novel method for hallucination detection that operates at the fact level, offering finer-grained analysis.
-In our approach, we define a fact as a triple consisting of a head, relation, and \mbox{tail -- a standard} representation in knowledge graphs (e.g., (\textit{Robert Smith},~\textit{member of},~\textit{The Cure})) \cite{hamiltonRepresentationLearningGraphs2017}.
-Our method provides more precise and actionable information by computing hallucination scores for individual facts than traditional passage-level or sentence-level classification approaches.
-Moreover, our method represents facts in a structured way through knowledge graphs (KGs), enabling more straightforward interpretation, processing, and verification of factual content \cite{pan-etal-2024-automatically}.
+Previous approaches to hallucination detection have primarily focused on classifying hallucinations at either the passage or sentence level \citep{10.1145/3703155_survey}.
+While valuable, these approaches are limited in their granularity and interpretability, as they do not provide detailed information about specific hallucinated facts or clear insights into what exactly is wrong.
+This limitation becomes particularly evident in long-form text generation.
+To address this limitation, we propose a novel method for hallucination detection that operates at the fact level, offering finer-grained and more interpretable analysis.
+In our approach, we define a fact as a triple consisting of a head, relation, and \mbox{tail -- a standard} representation in knowledge graphs (e.g., (\textit{Robert Smith},~\textit{member of},~\textit{The Cure})) \citep{hamiltonRepresentationLearningGraphs2017}.
+Our method provides more precise, actionable, and interpretable information by computing hallucination scores for individual facts than traditional passage-level or sentence-level classification approaches.
+This structured representation, through knowledge graphs, provides enables straightforward interpretation and verification \citep{pan-etal-2024-automatically}.